hkleen/KiBot/docs/source/configuration/outputs/DiffOptions.rst

 -  ``pcb`` :index:`: <pair: output - diff - options; pcb>` [:ref:`boolean <boolean>`] (default: ``true``) Compare the PCB, otherwise compare the schematic.
 -  ``pre_transform`` :index:`: <pair: output - diff - options; pre_transform>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to transform fields before applying other filters.
-   A short-cut to use for simple cases where a variant is an overkill.
+   Is a short-cut to use for simple cases where a variant is an overkill. |br|
+   Can be used to fine-tune a variant for a particular output that needs extra filtering done before the variant.

 -  ``threshold`` :index:`: <pair: output - diff - options; threshold>` [:ref:`number <number>`] (default: ``0``) (range: 0 to 1000000) Error threshold for the `stats` mode, 0 is no error.
 When specified a difference bigger than the indicated value will make the diff fail. |br|